 - Dungeons & Dragons has encumbrance determined by a character's strength score.
-Obviously, the high said strength score, the more they can carry.
+Obviously, the higher said strength score, the more they can carry.
 Certain factors such as size and form altered this number.
 Then, when the character exceeded this encumbrance, they start suffering penalties the more they carried over the limit.
 Eventually, if the total weight they're carrying got too high, they wouldn't even be able to lift it.
 Then again, D&D basically invented the Bag of Holding trope.

 - Players can spend Style Dice for bonuses on their rolls or as an extra cost to do unusual things with their Fortes.
 Each player starts with a couple and the GM has a pool to hand out for impressive deeds.
 Spent ones go back to the GM's pool.
-Players are encouraged to spend them since they go away at the end of a game session (and get reset at the default amount next time, so leftovers are just wasted), and are really easy to get back - just add some extra detail to your next action and try to impress or amuse the other players.
+Players are encouraged to spend them, since they go away at the end of a game session (and get reset at the default amount next time, so leftovers are just wasted), and are really easy to get back just add some extra detail to your next action and try to impress or amuse the other players.

-- Treasures like money or special items are granted as Temporary Fortes - temporary skills.
-Unless the player spends Training Points to make them regular Fortes, they will go away and soon.
-It's up to the player to find some way to spend them usefully, or at least in an entertaining manner - at the least, you can explain how you blew your share of the treasure on getting half the town rip-roaring drunk, in exchange for an extra Style Die or two next time you play.
+- Treasures like money or special items are granted as Temporary Fortes temporary skills.
+Unless the player spends Training Points to make them regular Fortes, they will go away soon.
+It's up to the player to find some way to spend them usefully, or at least in an entertaining manner at the least, you can explain how you blew your share of the treasure on getting half the town rip-roaring drunk, in exchange for an extra Style Die or two next time you play.

-- Various Survival Sandbox games (like Don't Starve or Subnautica or ARK: Survival Evolved, to give examples) include a mechanic where any kind of food on the player's possession will eventually go bad and lose any benefits from being consumed (and maybe even provide harmful effects instead if consumed), which forces a player to not go overboard with hoarding said food and keeping his character from being unfed for too long (even if the player doesn't deems it necessary at the time).
+- Various Survival Sandbox games (like Don't Starve or Subnautica or ARK: Survival Evolved, to give examples) include a mechanic where any kind of food on the player's possession will eventually go bad and lose any benefits from being consumed (and maybe even provide harmful effects instead if consumed), which forces a player to not go overboard with hoarding said food and keeping his character from being unfed for too long (even if the player doesn't deem it necessary at the time).

 - Elsword: many items have different caps in your item storage.
 Like how you can only hold 100 Emergency Energy Tank in one slot or 300 a certain crafting item in a slot.
 If you don't expand your item slots, managing your items will be harder.
 There are also the "temporary" items (most notably the promotional costumes) that you can only hold for a certain amount of time, ranging from a day to a month.

 - Warcraft III: Heroes have an inventory capacity for six items, and at most three heroes per game.
 The expansion's orc campaign gives you a persistent six-item stash.
 The game also discourages the hoarding of your ARMIES through its upkeep mechanic.
 Having too large an army imposed a percent reduction, up to 60%, on your resource gathering.
 Presumably to encourage players to constantly attack with smaller forces rather than build up a large force that steamrolls the enemy forces.

 - S.T.A.L.K.E.R.: You have a weight limit that's not particularly generous, and everything you can carry has an assigned weight, even ammunition.
 Going one gram over the limit makes your Sprint Meter deplete insanely fast.